flatcar-archive/flatcar-docs/os/booting-on-ikoula.md

 $ chmod 400 MySSHkey
 ```

-## Deploy CoreOS Container Linux on an advanced zone
+## Deploy Flatcar Linux on an advanced zone

-### Deploy your CoreOS Container Linux instance with your SSH key pair
+### Deploy your Flatcar Linux instance with your SSH key pair

 This example is made in Advanced networking zone, so we assume that you have already created your VPC or network: